 Left overnight, this starter will begin to rise and the yeast will become active, giving good rise to the panettone bread.

-The following day, you’ll combine the remaining ingredients — except for the dried fruits and zest! — with the starter and allow the dough to rise for an hour or two.
+The following day, you’ll combine the remaining ingredients — except for the dried fruits and zest! — with the starter and let the dough rise for an hour or two.
 Once it’s nice and puffy, it’s time to add the fruit that makes this panettone recipe sing.

-While this bread could be made in loaf pans, a traditional panettone recipe is baked in special paper molds.
+While this bread could be made in loaf pans, a traditional panettone recipe is baked in a special paper panettone pan.
 These molds are oven-proof and make it easy for giving — just tie on a ribbon or bow and off you go!

 Transfer the completed dough to a baking mold and allow it to rise again, then bake.
 (Bread making isn’t difficult, but it does require a bit of patience!)